THC, or tetrahydrocannabinol, is the primary ingredient in marijuana responsible for the high.

 As it turns out, anandamide is one of a few cannabinoids produced in various parts of the body, including the brain.
 Similar to the way opioids work by mimicking their natural counterparts (endorphins), chemicals in marijuana mimic naturally occurring cannabinoids called endocannabinoids.

 Both anandamide and THC act on pathways in the body called cannabinoid receptors.
 In the brain, anandamide works to regulate mood, sleep, memory and appetite.

 6. THC doesn’t always come with a high

 Most people know of THC because of its ability to induce euphoria, or a high.
 Interesting enough, THC does not always have this effect on its own.

 That’s because THC is mostly present in the cannabis plant as THCA (tetrahydrocannabinolic acid), its acidic precursor.
 THCA is not psychoactive, which is why ingesting cannabis raw is unpopular among recreational users.
 On the other hand, medical users commonly take raw preparations, since THCA possesses some of the same therapeutic benefits as THC.

-THCA is typically converted to THC when exposed to heat, through a reaction known as decarboxylation.
+THCA is typically converted to THC when exposed to heat, through a process called decarboxylation (or “decarbing”).
 However, when plants are stored, small amounts of the acid may be converted to THC over time.